iotaledger/iota-wiki/docs/learn/future/smart-contracts/01_welcome.md

 This is a series of articles which brings an detailed overview of IOTA Smart Contracts.

+IOTA smart contracts provide a more natural way of running distributed computations.
+Each smart contract can be executed in a localized context without forcing the whole network to execute them.

+Learn more about the concepts in the following articles:

 - Smart Contract VM & Language
 - Validators
 - Smart Contract Chains